Cooling Solutions for Autonomous Systems

 Our new OptoTEC™ MBX Series is designed for space-constrained applications

-Much smaller than the OTX series is the new ultra-compact OptoTEC™ MBX series which meets the needs of next-generation laser diode applications requiring smaller form factors, lower power consumption, faster response times and lower cost in high volume.
+Much smaller than the OTX series is the new ultra-compact OptoTEC™ MBX series which meets the needs of next-generation high-temperature applications requiring smaller form factors, lower power consumption, faster response times, and lower cost in high volume.
 These factors can improve the performance and reliability of the laser diode and enable innovation in optical telecom applications.

 Superior heat pumping capacity in a smaller footprint for space-constrained optoelectronic applications